jisosomppi/log-analysis/documentation/project_conclusion.md

 The project outcome was an automated setup script for log server and clients, utilizing Salt.
 We achieved all of out original main goals and more.
 - We passed log data from multiple clients to a server.
   - All clients distinguishable from each other.
-- We configured firewall to only allow traffic to the progrhttps://github.com/jisosomppi/log-analysis/blob/master/documentation/project_conclusion.mdams that require it and only from the authorized network.
+- We configured firewall to only allow traffic to the programs that require it and only from the authorized network.
 - We utilized both SSL/TLS encryption and basic http authentication.
 - We made installation and setup scripts for automating the whole process with very little user input required.
 - Most of the configuration is managed using Salt states.